wp-plugins/grid-gallery-with-custom-links/readme.txt

 * Different image sizes.
 [Preview.](http://abcfolio.com/demos/wordpress-grid-gallery/ggp-different-heights/)
 * Crossfade on hover.
 [Preview.](http://abcfolio.com/demos/wordpress-grid-gallery/ggclp-hover-fade/)
 * You can have multiple instances of the Grid Gallery on a page.
-* You can add JavaScript to onclick event.
+* You can add JavaScript to onclick event to integrate with Google Analytics events.
 * Completely customizable.
 You can add your own custom CSS file.
 * Priority support.